KitHat/substrate-rbac/README.md

 ### `PreassignRole` trait

 This is one of the decisions I don't like.
 I tried to make a design that would be agnostic to accounts but during the implementation I have noticed a flaw in it.
 I can't start a role without a first user in it.
 I have made a quick implementation for it, but in a real project I would have gone back to the design phase and tried to think of a better solution.

+## References

+I have used a [timestamp pallet](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/timestamp) built by Parity as a reference for the pallet implementation.